-You’ll be able to choose any primary care physician (PCP) you want from your insurer’s network, a pediatrician for your kids, and women won’t need a referral to choose an in-network OB/GYN.
+You are able to choose any primary care physician (PCP) you want from your insurer’s network, a pediatrician for your kids, and women won’t need a referral to choose an in-network OB/GYN.

 You can get Emergency Room medical care in hospitals outside of your plan’s network without incurring higher out-of-pocket costs in the case of true medical emergencies.
 This is especially beneficial if you get sick or injured while away from home.

-A new rule (called the Medical Loss Ratio) requires your insurer to put at least 80% (85% for large groups) of premium dollars collected towards covering your medical costs or improving quality of care.
+A rule (called the Medical Loss Ratio) requires your insurer to put at least 80% (85% for large groups) of premium dollars collected towards covering your medical costs or improving quality of care.
 Administrative and other costs are limited to 20%.

 Yes, there’s something called a catastrophic plan option.
-This type of policy includes a high deductible but still covers preventive services and three primary care visits.
+This type of policy typically includes a high deductible but still covers preventive services and three primary care visits.
 Catastrophic plans are permitted for young adults under age 30 and those suffering financial hardships.
 Because of the high deductible, premiums for catastrophic coverage will be less than for most other plans.
 This means people who are young and healthy can still have insurance, without paying higher premiums for benefits they may not use.

-Healthcare reform isn’t meant to influence your choice of healthcare providers.
+The Affordable Care Act isn’t meant to influence your choice of healthcare providers.
 You can keep your own doctor, but you’ll want to be sure he or she is in your insurer’s network.
 Otherwise you’ll end up paying higher out-of-pocket expenses.
 If you don’t have a doctor it’s up to you to select one -- just be sure to choose from your insurer’s network.